tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 ## Page view settings
 ### Add page status code

 Add page status code to the request in the event_data when a page_view happens.
-This setting will be visible in the UI only when the event name is equal to page_view.
+If enabled, the tracker performs a silent HEAD request to the current URL to retrieve the HTTP status code (e.g. 200, 404, 500), allowing you to monitor page errors directly in the reports.

-Please note: this will not work for virtual_page_view.
+Please note: This setting will be visible in the UI only when the event name is equal to page_view and this will not work for virtual_page_view.

 ### Override default source and campaigns URL query parameters